MicrosoftDocs/visualstudio-docs/subscriptions/vs-pluralsight.md

 ### Q: The Pluralsight tile doesn't have an "Activate" link.
 How can I activate the benefit?

-A:  If you have already activated your Pluralsight benefit, the "Activate" link will be replaced by a link that takes you to the sign-in page for Pluralsight.
-You will also see the date you activated the benefit as well as information about how much time remains on your subscription.
+A:  If you've already activated your Pluralsight benefit, the "Activate" link will be replaced by a link that takes you to the sign-in page for Pluralsight.
+You'll also see the date you activated the benefit and information about how much time remains on your subscription.
 If you've already used a subscription, you won't be able to activate another one.

 ### Q: What happens when my Pluralsight subscription runs out?

 A:  At the end of your free Pluralsight subscription, you may choose to purchase a subscription directly from Pluralsight.
-Please contact [Pluralsight](https://www.pluralsight.com) for full details.
+Contact [Pluralsight](https://www.pluralsight.com) for full details.

 ## Support resources